UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/ODrive.md

     -   bool `success` - True if the torque is valid, false otherwise.

 Note the service is non-blocking and returns immediately confirming the validity of the request.
 Assume the update occurred successfully as long as the health message does not report an error.

+### Set Motor Enabled SRV

+Enables or disables the motor by commanding the ODrive into closed-loop control or idle state.
+When the motor is disabled (idle) it will not draw current to hold position or drive to a velocity/torque setpoint.
+This is independent of the watchdog pause/resume mechanism.
+Uses the standard `std_srvs/srv/SetBool` interface, which is the ROS2 best practice for boolean toggle services.

+Service name: `roi_ros/odrv/axis0/set_motor_enabled`

+Structure (std_srvs/srv/SetBool):

+-   Inputs:
+    -   bool `data` - `true` to enable the motor (closed-loop control), `false` to disable (idle state).
+-   Outputs:
+    -   bool `success` - `true` if the command was accepted, `false` if the module is in an error state.
+    -   string `message` - Human-readable description of the result.

 ### Go to Position ACT